 I love themed tours that uncover a different side of the city, and here are a few highly-rated tours you can take in Granada:

-After 2 fantastic days in Granada, we were headed to our hotel in Cordoba.
+After 2 fantastic days in Granada, I headed to Cordoba.

-I have to say that the must-visit Cordoba was one of my top favorite places on this Andalusia travel itinerary.
+I have to say that the Cordoba was one of my favorite places on this trip.

 It’s another city with both Moorish and Christian history, but the highlight for me was exploring its Jewish history.
 Cordoba was home to a large, thriving Jewish community, and it was incredible to see its preserved heritage.

-Since we only had one day, we decided to pass on visiting three main sights – Alcazar of Cordoba, Viana Palace, and Medina Azahara – and focus more on Cordoba’s Jewish landmarks.
+Since I only had one day, I decided to pass on visiting three main sights – Alcazar of Cordoba, Viana Palace, and Medina Azahara – and focus more on Cordoba’s Jewish landmarks.
+Not ideal, but it’s impossible to experience it all when your time is limited.

-To explore this city with a guide, take a free walking tour.
+To explore this city with a guide, you can also take a free walking tour.

 1. Almodovar Gate